Impacted Bowel: Symptoms, Causes, Treatment

 - Ignoring the initial urge to defecate.

-If you have persistent symptoms of constipation and/or the main symptoms of an impacted bowel have become more severe, see your doctor.
-He or she may perform one or more tests to determine the severity of your bowel obstruction symptoms.
+If you have symptoms of chronic constipation or an impacted bowel, see your doctor.
+He or she may perform one or more tests to determine the severity of your fecal obstruction symptoms.
 For example:

 - X-rays of the abdomen.